nicolargo/glances/docs/glances-doc.rst

 Configuration
 =============

-**Caution!
-Glances version 1.x configuration files are not compatible with the version 2.x.**

 No configuration file is mandatory to use Glances.

-Furthermore a configuration file is needed to set up limits, disks or network interfaces to hide and/or monitored processes list.
+Furthermore a configuration file is needed to set up limits, disks or network interfaces to hide and/or monitored processes list or to define alias.

 By default, the configuration file is under: